YOHANMAURIN/Project/Parity-Bridge/PoA/Readme.md

 ## Blockchain Setup

-The file demo-spec.json is to setup the config of the chain with a PoA (Aura) The file node0.toml and node1.toml is to setup the nodes
+The file demo-spec.json is to setup the config of the chain with a PoA (Aura).
+The file node0.toml and node1.toml is to setup the nodes.

 #### Creation of 3 accounts: 2 authorities accounts and a user account